ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 * One IBM Cloud Bare Metal Server with VMware vSphere Enterprise Plus 6.0u2 or 6.5u1
 * Optional VMware components presented in [Components of VMware vSphere on IBM Cloud](../vsphere/vs_vsphereclusteroverview.html#components-of-vmware-vsphere-on-ibm-cloud).

 **Important**: You must manage the ESXi servers, optional VMware components, and additional hardware that are ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
 After creating a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console to scale the new cluster using the saved configuration.
-For more information, see [Scaling existing clusters](vs_scalingexistingclusters.html).
+For more information, see [Scaling existing vSphere clusters](vs_scalingexistingclusters.html).

 ## Related links